chrisekelley/zeprs/README.md

 -Xms256m -Xmx1g -XX:MaxPermSize=256m
  ![Eclipse Tomcat server launch config screenshot](docs/images/eclipse-launch-config-props.png)
  - Set src/zeprs/resources/dev.properties to the path to your source code.
+ - Create a new directory called "archive" in the tomcat webapps directory.
+When you launch the server, go to Admin -> Site Admin -> Create directories in archive.
+These are used to store backups for forms and patient records.

 ### A few more Eclipse screenshots: